Security

 How investors are protected on Mintos

 Investment firms like Mintos are subject to financial regulation.
 In the EU, this includes MiFID II and other applicable regulations.
-This supervision provides additional protection for investors by making sure financial institutions follow established rules and requirements.
+This regulatory framework provides additional protection for investors by making sure financial institutions follow established rules and requirements.

 Latvijas Banka

-We’re regulated by Latvijas Banka, the central bank of Latvia, the competent authority for investment services supervision in Latvia.
+We’re supervised by Latvijas Banka, the central bank of Latvia, the competent authority for investment services supervision in Latvia.

 Financial regulation benefits investors